 2 apples – gala, granny smith or honey crisp

 1 teaspoon vanilla extract

 2 tablespoon sugar

 1. Preheat oven to 325 degrees.
 Wrap outside of springform pan in foil.
 In a food processor, pulverize all crust ingredients together into fine crumbs.
 Pour into springform pan and press into bottom.
 Bake in oven for 10 minutes, remove and let cool.

-2. Remove skin from apples and dice.
-In a saute pan, add butter and sugar and place over medium heat.
+2. To make syrup, remove skin from apples and dice.
+In a sauté pan, add butter and sugar and place over medium heat.
 When melted, add apples and stir.
 Cook for 4 minutes, allowing liquid to reduce slightly.
 Turn off heat and add vanilla and cinnamon, stir to combine.

 3. In food processor, add all cheesecake ingredients and mix until smooth and creamy, about 1 1/2 minutes.
 Pour half of mixture over crust.
 Spoon half of caramel apple syrup over batter.
 Repeat, ending with caramel apple syrup on top.

 4. Place springform pan in a large casserole dish and fill with hot water halfway up sides.
 Carefully place casserole dish in oven and bake for 50-55 minutes, or until mostly firm, but center slightly jiggly.

 5. Remove dish from oven and let cheesecake rest in water bath for 5 minutes.
 Remove cheesecake from water bath and remove foil wrap.
 Let cool to room temperature, about 1 hour.
 Place in refrigerator for at least 3 hours before slicing.
 Enjoy!